amanda010792/confluent-databricks-ml/README.md

 ##### Setup ksqlDB Cluster

-Once the cluster is deployed, create a ksqlDB cluster (with a size of 1 CSU) called "pizza-wait-times-app" following the steps outlined [here](https://docs.confluent.io/cloud/current/get-started/index.html#step-1-create-a-ksql-cloud-cluster-in-ccloud). ksqlDB is fully hosted on Confluent Cloud and provides a simple, scalable, resilient, and secure event streaming platform.
+Once the cluster is deployed, create a ksqlDB cluster (with global access & a size of 1 CSU) called "pizza-wait-times-app" following the steps outlined [here](https://docs.confluent.io/cloud/current/get-started/index.html#step-1-create-a-ksql-cloud-cluster-in-ccloud). ksqlDB is fully hosted on Confluent Cloud and provides a simple, scalable, resilient, and secure event streaming platform.

-##### Create Schema Registry & a Schema-Registry API Key

 Create an API key for Schema Registry: